-They are, however, quite welcome in the inn’s other restaurant, the main dining room, The Dogwood, with a slightly simpler menu (wild striped bass with brown butter, capers, and lemon; cakes such as caramel chocolate tarte with espresso whipped cream and cocoa nibs).
+They are, however, quite welcome in the inn’s other restaurant, the main dining room, The Dogwood, with a simpler menu (wild striped bass with brown butter and capers; desserts such as caramel chocolate tarte).
 And they’re totally welcome and encouraged to participate in all of the Farm’s activities.
 Unlike other hotels with such sophistication, Blackberry Farm is truly slanted toward families.

 “We always had a vision to include families,” explains Beall.
 “When Sam was a toddler and we were just getting started, he would follow behind me and help me serve meals to our guests.
 As he and the property grew, he worked in all different areas of operation.
 It always felt natural to create a family experience because family was such a big part of it for us.”